 Day 4: Meteora, Veroia

-Visit the monasteries of Meteora, built on the top of the suspended rocks, between earth and sky and admire the willingness of the monks and nuns who have chosen this refuge on earth.
+Visit the Byzantine monasteries of Meteora, built on the top of the suspended rocks, between earth and sky, and admire the willingness of the monks and nuns who have chosen this refuge on earth.

-After the visit and lunch, the private tour sets off for Veroia the oldest Mcedonia ancient city since 2.700 BC that still holds still the same name. , Well-known for the “Steps” of Apostle Paul , it’s the place where Paul preached during his 2 visits in Veroia, around 50-51 AD and 57 AD, the Jewish neighborhood of Veria Barbouta – Tripotamos, The landmark of Veria is Elia Park with its centuries-old trees.
+After the visit and lunch, the private tour sets off for Veroia the oldest Macedonia ancient city since 2.700 BC that still holds still the same name. , Well-known for the “Steps” of Apostle Paul, it’s the place where Paul preached during his 2 visits to Veroia, around 50-51 AD and 57 AD, the Jewish neighborhood of Veria Barbouta – Tripotamos, The landmark of Veria is Elia Park with its centuries-old trees.